ByteRookie/AGS_Service/README.md

 ```

 rooms: A list of rooms.
 Each room is an object that has a room name and a list of devices.
 Each device is an object that has a device_id, device_type, and priority.
-Sources are automatically pulled from the first available speaker (in priority order) that exposes a list of favorites.
+Sources are automatically pulled from the highest priority speaker by reading its Sonos favorites via ``media_player.browse_media``.
 Newly added favorites will appear automatically.
 homekit_player, create_sensors, default_on, static_name, disable_Tv_Source, and interval_sync are optional settings that provide extra capabilities.